BaeHeeSun/NPC/README.md

 python train_classifier.py --dataset MNIST -- noise_type sym --noisy_ratio 0.2 --class_method no_stop --seed 0 --data_dir {your_data_directory}
 ```
 It will train the base classifier with CE (Cross Entropy) loss on the MNIST dataset with `sym` (symmetric 20%) noise.

 We also provide other noise types:
 * `clean` : no noise
 * `sym` : symmetric
 * `asym` : asymmetric
 * `idnx` : instance-dependent
 * `idn` : Similarity related instance-dependent

+Please refer the code for the notation of each pre-training method. (e.g. `vanilla` for early-stopping)
 To save your time, We also provide the checkpoints of pre-trained classifiers at [dropbox]().

 ### Step 2.
 Compute prior from classifier model